-During the installation of the Solution for Midsize Enterprise template, the installation wizard will prompt the installer for information that will be used to create the initial configuration of the SBC.
+During the installation of the Avaya Aura® SBC template, the installation wizard will prompt the installer for information that will be used to create the initial configuration of the SBC.
+When it gets to "Wait for User to Complete Data Entry" (shown below), it will open another window for input.
+It may be necessary to enable pop-ups to view.